forward/capify-ec2/readme.md

           }
 ```

-The default timeout of 60 seconds can be overridden by setting ':timeout' to a custom value in seconds.
-The protocol used defaults to 'http://', however you can switch to 'https://' by setting ':https' equal to 'true'.
+The default timeout of 60 seconds can be overridden by setting `:timeout` to a custom value in seconds.
+The protocol used defaults to 'http://', however you can switch to 'https://' by setting `:https` equal to 'true'.
 For example:

 ```ruby
 ec2_roles :name => "web",